EbrahimTarek/Data-pipeline/README.md

 ## Steps
 1- Download the ZIP file containing all of the sales transactions, then convert it into a CSV file.
 [Extract](https://github.com/EbrahimTarek/Data-pipeline/blob/main/extract.py)
-2- Establish a Postgresql connection to transfer data from a CSV file to the Postgres database SQL 2- Apply trsnaformations to the CSV file .
-[Transform](
+2- Establish a Postgresql connection to transfer data from a CSV file to the Postgres database SQL .[Base](https://github.com/EbrahimTarek/Data-pipeline/blob/main/Base.py)